 Program OverviewPrinter Friendly

-Centennial College's two-year Mechanical Engineering Technician – Design program combines strong conceptual thinking with a practical knowledge of machines and how they work.
-You learn engineering theory and develop computer-assisted drafting and computer-assisted manufacturing (CAD/CAM) skills.
+Centennial College's two-year Mechanical Engineering Technician – Design program will combine strong conceptual thinking with a practical knowledge of machines and how they work.
+You'll learn engineering theory and develop computer-assisted drafting and computer-assisted manufacturing (CAD/CAM) skills.

-The courses in this engineering diploma program employ a project-based approach to learning.
-This includes working in small groups on specific projects, learning how to plan, schedule, create, design and build as a team.
+The courses in this engineering diploma program will employ a project-based approach to learning.
+This will include working in small groups on specific projects, learning how to plan, schedule, create, design and build as a team.

-You have the choice of continuing into a third-year technology option and specializing in modern manufacturing and production processes.
+You'll have the choice of continuing into a third-year Technology option and specializing in modern manufacturing and production processes.